The total gain or loss (as a percentage) that an investment realises over a given time period.

 A fund that invests in several funds at the same time with the aim of spreading risk and minimising the impact of any poor performance in a single fund.
 Fund of funds managers select the funds they invest in, but not the individual stocks.

-The total value of assets under management in a trust.
+The total value of assets under management.

 The amount of borrowing a company or trust has relative to its share capital.
 Trusts that are geared have the ability to borrow money and therefore take advantage of wider investment opportunities.
 If a company is highly geared, its profits and losses can be greatly affected by even small changes in interest rates.